CKC-Technologies/woocommerce-tunl-payment-gateway/readme.txt

 = Configuration =

 Configuring your plugin is quick and easy.
-Simply copy and paste your Tunl keys into your plugin *Settings*.
-Make sure that Tunl is enabled and *Test Mode* is disabled to begin accepting live payments.
+Simply copy and paste your Tunl keys into your plugin *Settings* page.
+Make sure that the *Enable Tunl* box is checked and the *Test Mode* box is unchecked.
+Click *Save changes*, and you are ready to accept live payments!
 **NOTE:** If you have a demo account, you can process a test transaction by enabling *Test Mode* and authenticating your test keys.
 Having issues?
 Contact Tunl’s support team at [support@tunl.com](mailto:support@tun.com).